A personal understanding

 she never realised that silence only helped him setting up

-the long wire antenna and getting the receiver picking up stations
+and getting the receiver picking up stations

 from around the world.